intel/sawr/sawr_master/INSTALL.md

 Unfortunately remote graphics such as in `rviz` does not work (there is support in OpenGL for remote graphics, but...) and using ROS remotely may require disabling the firewall.

+Depending on what you want to do, you may also want to allow the ntp and http
+protocols:

+    sudo ufw allow ntp
+    sudo ufw allow http

 ### Secure Tunnelled VNC
 You can also